TheArchitect2000/Blockchain-based-IoT-Server/README.md

 ## 7- Prepare app host configuration
 -  In project root folder, create `.env` file and edit parameters based on your node URL info
+-  Note that your domain must be "panel.NODE_ID".
+This domain provides access to the node's control and monitoring panel (e.g., "panel.zksensor.tech").
 ```
 cd ~/iot_node_backend_web_app_source/backend
 sudo nano .env
 ```
 Inside the `.env` file, past the parameters.
 ```
-NODE_ID = "your.node.url" # Set this with your node URL.
+NODE_ID = "yournode.url" # Set this with your node URL (e.g., "zksensor.tech")
 PORT = 5000
-NODE_NAME = "your.node.name"
+NODE_NAME = "your_node_name" Set this with your node name (e.g., "zksensor.tech")
 SWAGGER_LOCAL_SERVER = http://localhost:5000

 # Rpc Url